tsouche/learn-docker/tutorial.md

 <h3>Hello World!</h3><b>Hostname:</b> 1cd9df25ec42<br/><b>Visits:</b> <i>cannot connect to Redis, counter disabled</i>
 ...
 ```

-There are eight possible container IDs all cycling by randomly, demonstrating the load-balancing.
+There are eight possible `container ID` all cycling by randomly, demonstrating the load-balancing.
 The reason all 3 IP addresses work is that nodes in a swarm participate in an ingress routing mesh.
 This ensures that a service deployed at a certain port within your swarm always has that port reserved to itself, no matter what node is actually running the container.

 #### Having connectivity trouble?